strickvl/mlops-dot-systems/posts/2024-03-31-writing-a-custom-terraform-provider-to-deploy-huggingface-spaces.md

 A final 'as always' lesson was that my work was really helped by taking some time away from code to think through exactly how the provider would work, what pieces of information would be needed where and so on.
 I don't always remember this lesson — it's really easy to just start typing on a keyboard — but I appreciated having a game plan and some notes to keep me on track when I had choices to make.

-So give the extension a try and let me know if you found it useful!
+So [give the provider a try](https://registry.terraform.io/providers/strickvl/huggingface-spaces/latest/docs) and let me know if you found it useful!
 (Also let me know if you'd like some other functionality adding and I'll see what I can do!)